Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 This guide provides step-by-step instructions to configure the CORTX GUI.
 You can configure the CORTX GUI after your CORTX cluster is up and running using one of the following guides:

 - `Any CORTX Open Virtual Appliance guide <https://github.com/Seagate/cortx/tree/main/doc/OVA>`_
-- `Setting up the CORTX Environment for Single Node <https://github.com/Seagate/cortx/blob/main/doc/Community-Build/Setting-up-the-CORTX-Environment-for-SingleNode.md>`_
+- `Building the CORTX Environment for Single Node <https://github.com/Seagate/cortx/blob/main/doc/Community-Build/Building-CORTX-From-Source-for-SingleNode.md>`_

 The configuration of CORTX GUI gets completed in two-step: